Air Ambulances: What You Need to Know

 An air ambulance that transports a patient from the scene of an accident most likely was requested by an on-scene emergency care provider.

 The Treating Physician

 For a hospital-to-hospital transport, the treating physician will decide whether an air ambulance is needed, and which to use.

 Depending upon the urgency of the transport to stabilize a patient a doctor might speak with the patient’s family about transport options and preferences on the hospital to which the patient will be transported.

 A patient covered by Medicare is responsible for the deductible and coinsurance unless that patient’s Medicare supplemental policy covers the non-Medicare-covered costs.
 With respect to balance billing, Section 1834 (I) of the Social Security Act requires mandatory assignment for all ambulance services.
 This means that ambulance providers and suppliers must accept the Medicare allowed charge as payment in full and not bill or collect from the beneficiary any amount other than any unmet Part B deductible and Part B coinsurance.

 HEALTH INSURANCE/EMPLOYEE BENEFIT PLAN:

-If you do not have health insurance, Medicare, Medicaid, or a membership, you face the full cost of whatever the air ambulance determines is the charge.
+If you do not have health insurance, Medicare, Medicaid, you face the full cost of whatever the air ambulance determines is the charge.
 A private air ambulance company may have payment or charity care terms.
-An air ambulance affiliated with a hospital has a charity care policy.
+An air ambulance affiliated with a hospital may have a charity care policy.